EngineerRunner/EngineerRunner.github.io/itch-script.md

 ## Basics

 Generally, you use a comma to show the start of an argument.
 Exceptions to this are listed in the section for each block, listed below.
 There is a global "temporary variable".
 This acts like a "return" in other programming languages, and is used by everything.
-This temporary variable is mostly used internally, however it is also accessible in most scripts by calling "temp" as a parameter.
+This temporary variable is accessible in most scripts by calling "temp" as a parameter.
 On this page, // means a comment.

 ## Functions